 TRUST ME, alphabetically: C —follows in the trail blazed by entries A & B. Seek freedom from confusion by referring to brother “A” for the raison d’etre… meantime, let us crackdown on 25 that really are below C-level

 #1 CALIGULA —-there is crap, and then there is Caligula.
 In an august lineup of nutjob Roman Emperors which included zanies like Nero and Commodus, he may have taken the cake, but this infamous 1979 bowl of sex as sewage from Penthouse pimp Bob Guccione is closer to the cake they put in urinals rather than on plates.
 Gore Vidal contributed a script, which was ditched (he sued), the director was a loon, the actors were lucky to recover.
-Like the title character, it’s sickly violent and esthetically repellent.
+Like the title character, it’s sickly violent and aesthetically repellent.
 Coated in shame are Malcolm McDowell, Peter O’Toole, Helen Mirren and John Gielgud.
 Directed—if that word applies—by Tinto Brass, it consumed $17,500,000 and returned $23,000,000.
 It reigns an agonizing 156 minutes.

-#2 CANNONBALL RUN 2 —-just when you thought it was safe…In the words of Roger Ebert “sheer arrogance made this picture.”
+#2 CANNONBALL RUN 2 —-In the words of Roger Ebert “sheer arrogance made this picture.”
 Wit-free sequel to the not exactly bracing original still managed to cheat moviegoers out of $28,000,000 in 1984.
 Director Hal Needham and star pal Burt Reynolds drag nearly three dozen well-known actors down to their level, including the sad final feature credits for both Frank Sinatra and Dean Martin.
 Everyone connected should have ducked this cannonball.
 Besides Burt, Frank and Dean, wasting 108 minutes are Sammy Davis Jr., Shirley MacLaine, Dom DeLuise, Marilu Henner, Susan Anton, Telly Savalas, Jamie Farr, Catherine Bach, Foster Brooks, Sid Caesar, Louis Nye, Jackie Chan, Tim Conway, Don Knotts, Jack Elam, Ricardo Montalban, Richard Kiel, Jim Nabors, Molly Picon, Charles Nelson Reilly, Arte Johnson, Abe Vigoda, Mel Tillis, Henry Silva, Doug McClure, Dub Taylor, Marty Allen, Avery Schreiber, Cheech Marin and Michael V. Gazzo.
 What a shame.

 #3 THE CAR—-a 1971 Lincoln Continental Mark III goes on a rampage.
 It’s a testimony to actor James Brolin’s stamina that his career survived this wreck, coming right on the heels of the disaster Gable And Lombard.
 John Marley, Ronny Cox and R.G.
 Armstrong made it out as well.
 At 96 minutes, directed by Elliot Silverstein, the 1977 opus claimed ‘Church of Satan’ leader Anton LaVey as “technical advisor”.

-#5 CARRY ON NURSE —-the second of 31 entries in Britain’s ‘Carry On‘ series, and the most financially successful of the lot, the biggest hit in England in 1959, even doing another $,1,500,000 in the States.
+#5 CARRY ON NURSE —-the second of 31 entries in Britain’s ‘Carry On‘ series, and the most financially successful of the lot, the biggest hit in England in 1959, doing another $1,500,000 in the States.
 Only one of the series I ever caught, as a kid, and it bored me.
 With Kenneth Connor, Shirley Eaton (no doubt why I watched), Kenneth Griffith, Hattie Jacques, Joan Sims, Norman Rossington.
 Directed by Gerald Thomas, tittering through 86 minutes.
 To be fair, after decades, I owe it a fresh take, but suffice to say the series could be considered the British equivalent of ‘The Bowery Boys’ or the Police Academy movies (with a much greater range than either)—in other words silly and too inconsequential to plow into afresh when the planet is cooking.
 If you’re a fan, be my guest and laugh ’til your sides hurt.
 For a more informed opinion than this admittedly dismissive one, I suggest that from Stuart Galbraith IV over at DVD Talk.